 Students and families may choose to enroll in our Installment Payment Plans (IPP) to pay one semester's expenses, interest-free, over scheduled monthly installments.
 Students and families will need to re-enroll for each semester.
 The IPP does not cover the full academic year.
-At the time of enrollment, the non-refundable $75 enrollment fee must be paid and all installment payments must be scheduled to be automatically deducted on the 10th of each month from a U.S. checking or savings account.
+At the time of enrollment, the non-refundable $75 enrollment fee must be paid and all installment payments must be scheduled to be automatically deducted from a U.S. checking or savings account.

 Installment Payment Plan Details